 Still, the tooling costs for the Ranchero were so low that Ford didn’t lose any money on it.
 Rather than dropping it for 1960, Ford — again, probably, at the behest of McNamara — moved the Ranchero to the new compact Falcon platform.
 The 1960 Ford Ranchero was 19 inches (48 cm) shorter than its predecessor, and with Falcon’s anemic 144 cu. in.
 (2,365 cc) engine, it was even less suitable for serious hauling.
 The point of the exercise, however, was sharply reducing the price.
 The 1960 Ranchero was more than $400 cheaper than the ’59 and now cost less than any of Ford’s big trucks.
 Sales improved to just over 21,000 and remained steady into the mid-sixties.

-(Author James Mays says that Ford did produce a very small number of full-size 1960 Ford Rancheros to fulfill a fleet order for a company in the Pacific Northwest, created by modifying 1960 Ranch Wagons with leftover 1959 components.
+(Author James Mays claims that Ford did produce a very small number of full-size 1960 Ford Rancheros to fulfill a fleet order for a company in the Pacific Northwest, created by modifying 1960 Ranch Wagons with leftover 1959 components.
 We’re not sure if that’s true, although it certainly seems plausible enough.)

 CHEVROLET EL CAMINO